 If you receive foreign income that is taxable in Australia and you paid foreign tax for which you were personally liable in respect of that income, you may be entitled to a foreign tax credit.
-Taxes for which credit is allowed are called creditable taxes.

 If you are claiming a foreign tax credit in respect of a foreign capital gain, you should include a note on your income tax return that specifies the amount of the foreign capital gain included in your net capital gain.